 The Company also has exclusive rights to develop and commercialize MIN-301, a compound for the treatment of Parkinson's disease.
-In addition, Minerva previously co-developed seltorexant (f/k/a MIN-202 or JNJ-42847922) with Janssen Pharmaceutica NV ("Janssen") for the treatment of insomnia disorder and adjunctive treatment of Major Depressive Disorder ("MDD").
-During 2020 Minerva exercised its right to opt out of the joint development agreement with Janssen for the future development of seltorexant.
+In addition, Minerva previously co-developed seltorexant with Janssen Pharmaceutica NV ("Janssen") for the treatment of insomnia disorder and adjunctive treatment of Major Depressive Disorder ("MDD").
+During 2020, Minerva exercised its right to opt out of the joint development agreement with Janssen for the future development of seltorexant.
 As a result, the Company was entitled to collect royalties in the mid-single digits on potential future worldwide sales of seltorexant in certain indications, with no further financial obligations to Janssen.
-In January 2021, the Company sold its rights to these potential royalties to Royalty Pharma plc ("Royalty Pharma").
-For further discussion of the joint development agreement with Janssen and the sale of future royalties, please refer to Note 5, Sale of Future Royalties.
+In January 2021, the Company sold its rights to these potential royalties to Royalty Pharma plc ("Royalty Pharma") for a \$60 million up front payment and up to an additional \$95 million in potential future milestone payments.